 Olivet's (Mount of Olives) first mention, by name, involves King David.
 Due to his son Absalom's insurrection and threat to Jerusalem, David and a host of others flee the city.
 Wearing no shoes with his head covered as a sign of his grief, he crosses the Kidron Valley then ascends the mount weeping over what has taken place (2Samuel 15).

 Ezekiel, toward the end of one of his visions, sees cherubim lift God's glory out of Jerusalem and rest it on "the mountain which is on the east side of the city" (Ezekiel 11:23).
-This location was almost certainly the Mount of Olives (Olivet).
+This location was almost certainly Olivet.

-Jesus, on March 30 in 30 A.D. (the last Thursday of his life), mounts a colt in Bethphage and makes a short journey into Jerusalem.
+The Mt. of Olives is where several crucial events in the life of Jesus took place.
+Jesus, on March 30 in 30 A.D. (the last Thursday of his life), gets on a colt in Bethphage and makes a short journey into Jerusalem.
 His trip, a fulfillment of prophecy (Zechariah 9:9), takes him over Mount Olivet (Luke 19:29 - 30, 37).
 Seeing the city, he weeps, knowing that its destruction will soon arrive (verses 41 - 44).

 Christ, during his final days, would sometimes stay near Olivet at night before entering the city (Luke 21:37).
 Teaching on the Mount of Olives on the Sunday before his crucifixion, he reveals prophecies concerning End Time events and his triumphal return to earth (Matthew 24, Mark 13, Luke 21).

 After partaking of his last Passover, the Lord and his disciples walk east of Jerusalem to the foot of Mt.
 Olivet.
 It is there, in a garden named Gethsemane, that he prays and awaits his arrest (Mark 14:26 - 42).